The best cheap gaming laptop deals of the week: Asus, MSI, Acer, and more

 $1,000 $899.99 at Best Buy

-You can get a very solid $100 saving on a G15 laptop from Best Buy at the moment, and it's packing a respectable spec - the i7 processor is the standout, but that 1650Ti graphics card certainly doesn't hurt either.
+You can get a very solid G15 laptop from Best Buy at the moment, and it's packing a respectable spec - the i7 processor is the standout, but that 1650Ti graphics card certainly doesn't hurt either.
 Because it's from a reputable manufacturer, you also know you're getting good value for your money.View Deal

 ASUS ROG Strix | 15.6" 1080p | i7-9750H CPU | GTX 1650 GPU | 8GB RAM | 512GB SSD | $999.99 at Newegg